tmikonen/quantitatively/_posts/2019-08-18-announcing-kaamoscup-2.md

 ### Registration

 Registration by email or via Facebook (links are found at the bottom of this page).
-We will appreciate registering before October 20th so that we can reserve a suitable location for the tournament.
+We will appreciate registering before October 18th so that we can reserve a suitable location for the tournament.
+After the deadline we can only accept registrations if we have vacancies.

 ---